Mohanragul-01/Frontend-Mentor-Newbie-2/README.md

-# FrontEnd_Mentor_Newbie_Challenges
+# FrontEnd_Mentor_Newbie_Challenges_2

+This repository contains my second batch of **Frontend Mentor** newbie-level challenges.
+These projects allowed me to further practice building clean, accessible, and responsive UI components using only HTML, CSS, and JavaScript—without any external frameworks.

-Links to the challenges I completed:
+### Links to the challenges I completed:

 01. Base Apparel coming soon page - https://base-apparel-coming-soon-page-steel-zeta.vercel.app/